graphql/graphql-spec/Section 5 -- Validation.md

 ```

 The above is valid since ${atOtherHomes} is used in {isHousetrainedFragment}
-which is included by {VariableUsedInFragment}.
+which is included by {variableUsedInFragment}.

 If that fragment did not have a reference to ${atOtherHomes} it would be not valid:

 ```!graphql
-query VariableNotUsedWithinFragment($atOtherHomes: Boolean) {
+query variableNotUsedWithinFragment($atOtherHomes: Boolean) {
   ...isHousetrainedWithoutVariableFragment
 }